apekking28/calculator/README.md

 # kalkulator
-- this is small project from me
+- this mini project from me